ilanschnell/ironpkg/README.txt

 enstaller:
 ----------

-enstaller is the managing tool for egg-based installs, and the CLI is called enpkg which calls out to egginst to do the actual install. enpkg can access distributions from local and HTTP repositories, which are pre-indexed.
+enstaller is a managing tool for egginst-based installs, and the CLI is called enpkg which calls out to egginst to do the actual install. enpkg can access distributions from local and HTTP repositories, which are pre-indexed.
 The point of the index file, usually index-depend.bz2,